 Vacation Days, or Paid Time Off (PTO)

 Traditionally in the U.S., vacation days were distinctly separate from holidays, sick leaves, and personal days.
 Today, it is more common to have them all integrated together into a system called paid time off (PTO).
 PTO provides a pool of days that an employee can use for personal leave, sick leave, or vacation days.
 Most importantly, the reasons for taking time off do not have to be distinguished.
 There's no need to fumble over whether to designate an absence as sick or personal leave, or to have to ask the manager to use a vacation day as a sick day.
-There are however, some downsides to having them combined.
-For instance, if an employee gets very sick for a week and has to take five days off as a result, their total pool of PTO will be reduced by the five days absent, which may force them to reconsider the week-long vacation they had originally planned.
+There are, however, some downsides to having them combined.
+For instance, if an employee gets very sick for a week and has to take five days off, their total pool of PTO will be reduced by the five days absent, which may force them to reconsider the week-long vacation they had originally planned.

 In the U.S., the Fair Labor Standards Act (FLSA) does not require employers to give their employees any vacation time off, paid or unpaid.
 Therefore, when interviewing and deciding between jobs, it may be wise to ask about the PTO policy of each potential employer.
 With that said, the average American gets around 10 days of PTO a year; the bottom 25% of wage earners only get an average of four paid vacation days a year.
-Most companies tend to institute policy that increases the amount of PTO an employee gets every several years or so as an incentive to retain workers.
+Most companies tend to institute a policy that increases the amount of PTO an employee gets every several years or so as an incentive to retain workers.